Smellen/SplunkeGSD/README.md

 Installation Instructions
 =========================
-PLEASE RUN THE MAKE SCRIPT AS SUDO

-If you would like to change the application name include SplunkeApp=appname in the make command e.g. 'sudo make SplunkeApp=appname install'
+If you would like to change the application name include SplunkeApp=appname in the make command e.g. 'make SplunkeApp=appname install'

-Additional Install Notes:
-- The commands will need to use sudo
-- The application will install in /home/www-data which it creates itself
-- In order to not write over any files that might already be there, select [N]one if asked to replace, this will use the files that are there.
-- If asked about mail server, select No Config
+The same is for changing the port, it will automatically run on port 8080, include port=port_number in the make command e.g. 'make port=9090 install'

-To install web2py: run 'sudo make install-web2py'
+To install web2py: run 'make install-web2py'

+To run web2py once configured: run 'make run'
+It will be available at: http://localhost:8080/SplunkeGSD or http://localhost:port/appname

-To update the application to current version (from tar): run 'sudo make install'
+To update the application to current version (from tar): run 'make install'

-To clean the application: run 'sudo make clean' with the make file out of the directory.
+To clean the application: run 'make clean' with the make file out of the directory.

 To test the application : run 'make test'